 However, investors who want to earn greater returns with limited exposure to market risks can opt for these alternative investment options –

-Even though the growth of the real estate market in India has slowed down a little, it is still one of the most profitable investment avenues in the county.
+Even though the growth of the real estate market in India has slowed down a little, it is still one of the most profitable investment avenues in the country.
 Investors can purchase, rent or sell residential and commercial properties and generate income in due course.

-ETFs are a collection of securities which are traded on exchanges which are considered as a low-risk investment option.
+ETFs are a collection of securities that are traded on exchanges that are considered as a low-risk investment option.
 ETFs often consist of stocks, bonds, commodities and other investment instruments and come with a low expense ratio and lower associated charges.

 As per their requirement, investors can invest in Gold ETFs, Liquid ETFs, International ETDs, or Bank ETFs.